rega-cev/libseq/README.md

 ###Goal

-This library originated as part of my PhD project, which involves molecular evolution of HIV, with respect to resistance development against antiretroviral products.

-It provides a limited set of what can be generally found in the biojava, bioperl and biopython projects, in C++.
+This library provides a limited set of what can be generally found in the biojava, bioperl and biopython projects, in C++.
 The scope is however limited to efficient and simple sequence manipulation.

-Application features, such as sequence alignment, are beyond the scope of this library.
+libseq originated from the [PhD project of Koen Deforche] (defended in February 2008), which involved molecular evolution of HIV, with respect to resistance development against antiretroviral products.

 ###Features